akapernaros/react-spa-template/README.md

 Your app is ready to be deployed!

 #i18next
-Project uses i18next(https://www.i18next.com/) and the corresponding react implementation (https://react.i18next.com/). i18n in react is really tortuous.
-However after evaluating other frameworks I decided to use i18next.
+Project uses i18next(https://www.i18next.com/), and the corresponding React implementation (https://react.i18next.com/). i18n in react is really tortuous.
+However, after evaluating other frameworks I decided to use i18next.

 I decided to integrate translations files into the build not loading them dynamically from /public/locales.
 So no use of `i18next-http-backen` module